argenisosorio/my-app/README.md

 ## Branches

-in the first-component branch we can test a first component in React.
+-In the first-component branch we can test a first component in React.

+-In the todo-list-example branch we can test a To Do list of task in React.